 Learn more about our Youth In Motion DVDs.

-In addition, Youth in Motion's previous eight DVDs — five of which are compilations — cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
+In addition, Youth in Motion's previous DVDs cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
 Each DVD is accompanied by Curriculum & Action Guides which provide great starting points for discussion in classrooms, assemblies, and community events, and they also offer ideas and inspiration for taking action!
+Visit the links below to purchase previous collections through Frameline or other distributors and explore the Curriculum & Action Guides for each film.

 Previous collections available through Frameline Distribution for $25